WAVE-hamburg/wave-hamburg.github.io/_pages/wave.md

 ## Other seismic sensors

-In addition to seismic sensors, we also have other seismic sensors on campus from the various institutions whose data we can access.
+In addition to distributed acoustic sensing (DAS), we also have other seismic sensors on campus from the various institutions whose data we can access.
 These include broadband seismometers with high sensitivity, even over long measurement periods, and geophones, which are more capable of measuring signals in the high-frequency range.
+These sensors measure seismic *displacements* rather than the seismic *strain* captured by the DAS system and they are *point sensors*, requiring individual placement at specific positions to monitor seismic signals.
+Each measurement point needs one seismometer, making it impractical to create dense sensor networks over large spatial areas.
+In contrast, the DAS system provides 19,000 sensors over multiple kilometers with 1 meter resolution.

 ## Where is WAVE headed?